joelcorey/airtable-export/README.md

 ### Setup
 While accessing your Airtable base and tables, in the url structure the base id starts with "app" and the table id starts with "tb".
 Use these strings from the url to set the baseId and tableId variables.
-Make an ".env" file in the base directory here and place you AI
+Make an ".env" file in the base directory here and place you API, base, and table variables there.
 ### Usage
 ```node --env-file=.env index.js```
 ### JSON data formatting